-ConfuserEx, the namespaces and class names look terrible.
+ConfuserEx, the namespaces and class names look obfuscated in some way.

-The first few functions were mostly junk - but there were some interesting strings referenced throughout the code.
+The first few functions are mostly junk - but there are some interesting strings referenced throughout the code.

 For example - references to a .bat script being written to disk

-Since the strings were largely plaintext and not-obfuscated - At this point I used
+Since the strings were largely plaintext and not-obfuscated - At this point we can use

 detect-it-easy to look for more interesting strings contained within the file.

-This revealed a reference to DCrat - as well as some potential targeted applications (discord, steam, etc)
+This reveals a reference to DCrat - as well as some potential targeted applications (discord, steam, etc)